 Reference Management Software

 Reference management software can help you to keep track of all the references you have used in your reports, essays or final project.
-The library provides guidance on the following type:
+The library provides guidance on Mendeley referencing software (free).

 Further help is available in the Design School Referencing Guide